-The logged-on user removes a retention policy by selecting the relevant retention policy in editing mode and removing it with the action Delete this retention policy.
+The user removes the retention policy by selecting the relevant retention policy in editing mode and removing it with the action "Delete this retention policy".

-The logged-on user can add mandates for an individual retention policy by selecting the action Add and selecting an existing file with a mandate in the file system.
+The logged-on user can add mandates for an individual retention policy by selecting the action "Add" and selecting an existing file with a mandate in the file system.

-Image 149: Display of retention policy mandates
+Image 162: Display of retention policy mandates